PayString/paystring-documentation/docs/best-practices.md

 ## CORS (Cross-Origin Resource Sharing) Headers

 PayID servers should be easily accessible.
-To allow browser scripts to hit a PayID server, you should set the following CORS headers:
+To allow browser scripts to hit a PayID server, you should set the following CORS headers.

+The PayID reference implementation server already sets these headers, but if you are rolling your own implementation or using a reverse proxy like nginx, you should ensure these headers are set or passed through.

 ```http
 Access-Control-Allow-Origin: '*'